foivz/pi22-mvetma-mgrmaca-mhorvatic-cbushnaq21/Documentation/Project_documentation.md

 The following figure shows the total cost of working hours and equipment.

 Our offer for creating an application is as follows:

+Duties for project documentation:
+Marko Grmača - gant chart
+Mislav Vetma - costs and offer
+Maja Horvatić - textual description

+Unfortnualy picture quality was not on the highest level.
+Pdf version of ProjectDocumentation has been uploaded with higher quality pictures.